quire-io/guide/_docs/tasklistad-07-styling.md

 *text*
 ```

-**Tip:** You can also make your project or organizaton name bold and/or italic.
+**Tip:** You can also make your project or organization name bold and/or italic.
 {: .notice--info}

 #### Underline